We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 Introduction

-Hearing conservation programs strive to prevent initial occupational hearing loss, and preserve and protect remaining hearing.
+Hearing conservation programs strive to prevent initial occupational hearing loss, preserve and protect remaining hearing, and equip workers with the knowledge and hearing protection devices necessary to safeguard themselves.

-Hearing conservation programs strive to:
+Hearing conservation program strives to:

-• prevent initial occupational hearing loss,
+• Prevent initial occupational hearing loss

-• preserve and protect remaining employee hearing, and
+• Preserve and protect remaining employee hearing, and

-• equip workers with the knowledge and hearing protection devices necessary to safeguard themselves.
+• Equip workers with the knowledge and hearing protection devices necessary to safeguard themselves.

 Research indicates that workplaces with appropriate and effective hearing conservation programs have higher levels of worker productivity and a lower incidence of absenteeism.